SouthwestAir/.github/SECURITY.md

 ## Security Practices

 - Our open source projects are intended to help build a community, share code, teach others, and gain insights from outside our organization.
-- We use iOS and Firestore, among other technologies, but no known security concerns have been identified.
 - No sensitive data is stored in our open source projects, and our cybersecurity team routinely reviews them.
 - We do not currently implement authentication in our open source projects.
 - We follow PCI compliance guidelines in our projects.